 Current quality indicators

-These have been selected because they can happen to older people who live in aged care homes.
+These quality indicators measure specific aspects of the quality of care given in an aged care home and have been chosen because they can happen to older people who live in aged care homes.

 Future quality indicators

-More quality indicators will be introduced in the future.
+More quality indicators may be introduced in the future.
 Research is being done to make sure the information collected is valid and reliable.
-Future quality indicators will cover both aged care homes and home care services, and may include measures such as experiences of care and quality of life.

 How does the program operate?